Tuesday, November 14, 2017

 6. Bring Back That Leroy Brown

-Everything said about "Mustapha" except all the Arabic nonsense can likewise be said about the joyously goofy Sheer Heart Attack gem "Bring Back That Leroy Brown".
-This is the very greatest vaudevillian, old school Broadway song and dance number in Queen's catalog and few songs ever written bring such a smile to my face as this.
-Freddie Mercury authored, (because of course it is), "Leroy Brown" has Queen grabbing every instrument they can find laying around and proceeding to do a barber shop quartet number with them.
-It's just over two minutes long, but it's as exhausting and complex as "Bohemian Rhapsody" is, though even more splendidly enjoyable.
+Everything said about "Mustapha" sans all of the Arabic nonsense can likewise be said about the joyously goofy Sheer Heart Attack gem "Bring Back That Leroy Brown".
+This is the greatest vaudevillian, old school Broadway song and dance number in Queen's catalog, and few songs ever written bring such a smile to my face.
+Freddie Mercury authored, (because of course it is), this has Queen grabbing every instrument that they can find laying around and proceeding to do a barber shop quartet number with them.
+It is just over two minutes long, but it is also as exhausting and complex as "Bohemian Rhapsody" is, except even more silly.

 5. Somebody to Love